ZachAndrew/LastManStanding/README.md

-# LastManStanding
+# SecuirtyApp
-A repository to store app code for an Android developed application.
+A password storage application, used to manage online accounts and passwords.